 Danish Ship Finance aims to obtain satisfactory financial results for its owners and is therefore dedicated to creating value in the form of controlled growth in lending while focusing on high credit quality and appropriate diversification in the loan portfolio.

-Danish Ship Finance has progressed through cooperation with the Danish maritime sector, and the vision is that: “Danish Ship Finance is to be the most recognised and stable provider of financing for reputable shipowners”.
+Danish Ship Finance has progressed through cooperation with the Danish maritime sector, and the vision is that: “Danish Ship Finance is to be the obvious choice in ship finance".

 The history of Danish Ship Finance dates back to 1961 when the company commenced its ship financing operations under the auspices of Danmarks Skibskreditfond.
 Danmarks Skibskreditfond was founded on 6 June 1961 by Danish banks, insurance companies, shipping companies, shipyards (represented by the relevant trade associations) and Danmarks Nationalbank.
 No capital was contributed to Danmarks Skibskreditfond, but the members of the four above-mentioned trade associations and Danmarks Nationalbank subscribed for the foundation’s guarantee capital.